 What are you waiting for?
 Well, if you’re from the UK, you could well have the same experience as us when it comes to pomegranates.

-All those winter days as a kid spent with a half pomegranate in one hand and a pin in the other, painstakingly pulling out one little ruby jewel at a time.
+All those winter days as a kid spent with a half pomegranate in one hand and a pin in the other.

 Pomegranate juice spraying hands, clothes, surrounding walls.